 Fat Shaming vs Fat Phobia – What’s the Difference?

-Primarily spread via social media posts, fat-shaming typically involves an overweight or obese person posting a picture of themselves in a swimsuit or other type of clothing that does hide their body.
-That person’s post is then swamped with critical and demeaning messages from people they don’t know who “shame” their obesity.
+Primarily spread via social media posts, fat-shaming typically involves an overweight person posting a picture of themselves in a swimsuit or other type of clothing that does hide their body.
+That person’s post is then swamped with critical and demeaning messages from people they don’t know who “shame” their weight.
 Examples of “fat-shaming” comments include:

 - “You might be pretty if you lost 20 pounds.”

 - “Whales don’t wear swimsuits so why should you?”

 - “Instead of eating your next meal, you should go workout.”